SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 When you only send messages to those who have opted in, it shows respect for individual choices and privacy.
 Clear communication about who is sending the message and why helps customers feel secure and confident that they are not being misled.

-A simple way for customers to opt out shows value to their preferences and satisfaction.
-Additionally, prompt and personalized responses to replies show attentiveness and build a deeper connection.
+A simple way for customers to opt-out shows value to their preferences and satisfaction.
+Also, prompt and personalized responses to replies show attentiveness and build a deeper connection.

 Avoid Legal Issues